ao link

 • Nominees can be of any nationality.

 • The Best West End Debut Performer category covers all West End performance debuts.
-West End is defined as SOLT theatres.
+West End is defined as commercial theatres in full SOLT membership.

 • The Best Creative West End Debut category includes but is not limited to composers, lyricists, writers, directors and designers.
 West End is defined as SOLT theatres.